mbcrump/SwiftPresentationMaterials/README.md

 ##Tuple
 Tuples can be used to extract the index and value from an Array item, or the key and value from a Dictionary item, as a pair that can extract those values to individual temporary values.
 They are often used in for-in loops

+##Optionals
+Optionals in Swift are a way to handle the absence of a value, which can and happens often.

+Optionals only apply to variables and are used by simply adding a ? mark character at the end.

+	var myString: String?

+##UnWrapping
+You can unwrap an optional by simply using the ! operator.

+ 	1> var optStr: String?
+	optStr: String? = nil
+  	2> optStr = "Test"
+ 	3> optStr
+	$R0: String? = "Test"
+ 	4> let unwrappedString  = optStr!
+	unwrappedString: String = "Test"

+Here we can see that we wrapped optStr into a String optional.
+We used the ? mark to unwrap it into a string and displayed what type of variable it contained.

+**Don't unwrap a nil value**

+You can use the if let keyword to see if a value is wrapped or not.
+This will prevent against hitting nil.

+		if let unwrappedString = optionalString
+		{ println("unwrappedString is not nil, and equals \(unwrappedString)") } else
+		{ println("optionalString contains nil")
+		}

+##Implicitely Unwrapped Variables
+These variables are initialized with a value and cannot be nil.

+	var myVar = Int!

+##Nil Coalescing Operator

+	let result = optionalString ??
+"No Value"

+If optionalString is nil, then "No Value" is assigned to result.
+Otherwise, the unwrapped optionalString value is assigned to result.

 ##Contact Info
 by: Michael Crump